bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 ## Daemon mode

-`vault-env` by default replaces itself with the original process of the Pod after reading the secrets from Vault, but with the `vault.security.banzaicloud.io/vault-env-daemon: "true"` annotation this behavior can be changed, so `vault-env` can changed to `daemon mode` so `vault-env` starts the original process as a child process and remains in memory, this it renews the lease of the requested Vault token and of the dynamic secrets (if requested any) until their final expiration time.
+`vault-env` by default replaces itself with the original process of the Pod after reading the secrets from Vault, but with the `vault.security.banzaicloud.io/vault-env-daemon: "true"` annotation this behavior can be changed, so `vault-env` can change to `daemon mode` so `vault-env` starts the original process as a child process and remains in memory, this it renews the lease of the requested Vault token and of the dynamic secrets (if requested any) until their final expiration time.

 A full example can be found in the repository using with MySQL dynamic secrets: